Consumer Identities (Book)

 Section III: Ongoing tensions of structure and agency in consumer identities

 I protest!
-A postcolonial critique of media fan activism in a globalized world
+A postcolonial critique of media fan activism in a globalised world

 Big data and Twitter: Finding the stepping stones in consumer communications